arnavgholap/ArnavGholap/README.md

 - 📫 Reach me at: **arnavgholap09@gmail.com**

-- 👨‍💻 All of my projects are available at:  https://github.com/arnavgholap and https://arnavgholap.github.io/Portfolio/
+- 👨‍💻 All of my projects are available on: <a href="https://github.com/arnavgholap">GitHub</a> and <a href="https://arnavgholap.github.io/Portfolio/">Portfolio Website </a>.

 - 📝 I regularly write articles on: <a href="https://www.linkedin.com/in/arnav-gholap">LinkedIn</a> (Send me a connection request!)